lgeurts/lgeurts.github.io/about.md

 I decided to get out of the 60+ hour weeks (work-life balance?) and start working for myself (again).
 With success.

 What else?
 I am interested in 'too' many things, ranging from science to history, philosophy, web development with Ruby on Rails, AWS, Linux, Windows Server, ETW tracing, kendo and kenjutsu, gaming, traveling the world, learning foreign languages, and more.
-My hobbies can really be distilled down to just this thing: learning.
+My hobbies can be distilled down to just one thing: learning.

 Guess that's all.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).